-The Committee shall be allotted an annual budget of seven dollars and fifty cents (\$7.50) per regular employee.
+The Committee shall be allotted an annual budget of \$7.50 per regular employee.

 The Committee may allot funds to departmental or work unit groups who apply in writing to the Committee for employee development activities.
 Applications for such funding must clearly state the nature of the activities, the estimated cost and how the activities satisfy the requirements set out in Subclause (a) above.